CodeYourFuture/scot-graduation-project/CONTRIBUTING.md

 1. Pick a story from Trello
 1. Create a new *feature-branch* (NEVER push directly to `master`)
+1. The branch should have the name `your-name/feature-you-work-on`
+    - Example: `rares/add-homepage`
 1. Start development
-1. Once your work is commit and ready for review, open a Pull Request (PR)
+1. Once your work is finished and ready for review, push your branch
+1. Open a Pull Request (PR) to the `master` branch
 1. Fix any comments raised on your PR by mentors, commit your changes, and push to your branch
 1. Once your PR is approved, merge to master
 1. Go to #1 and repeat